zahydo/software_engineering_II_lessons/principles/solid/liskvsustitution.md

     }
 ```
-The principle is being violated because ElectricBicycle and MountainBike are not compatible.
+But, The principle is being violated because ElectricBicycle and MountainBike are not compatible.
 ### Good example:
+Therefore it is decided to create another class called Bicycle that allows compatibility between ElectricBicycle and MountainBike
 ```JAVA:
     public class Bicycle{
         public void travel(String pointA, String pointB){